getgrav/grav-learn/pages/2/07.api/03.endpoints/02.media/_01.list-page-media/api-endpoint.md

 ### Rules and limits

 - **Schema-bound.** Only fields defined in `media_metadata.fields` are filterable and sortable; unknown fields are ignored.
 A `tags` field accepts only `in`/`contains`.
-- **Validation.** An unknown operator, a malformed clause, or an invalid `sort` field returns `400`.
+- **Validation.** An unknown operator, a malformed clause, an invalid `sort` field, or more than 10 `filter` clauses returns `422`.
 Filtering rides the existing `api.media.read` permission and exposes no metadata values the caller could not already read.
 - **Cap.** At most 10 `filter` clauses per request.